Klook raises $30M for its Asia-focused travel activity platform

 This new money takes Hong Kong-based Klook to $36.5 million from investors to date.
 Last October, it closed a $5 million Series A round led by Matrix.
 The startups’ advisors include the managing director of Agoda North Asia and the former vice chairman of the planning and financial department of the China National Tourism Administration.

-Unlike regular travel startups, Klook doesn’t manage flights or hotels, it looks after the rest.
-It was founded in September 2014 as means to helping the increasing number of Asia-to-Asia travelers find activities and things to do while they are overseas.
-The company said that today its service includes details of 10,000 attractions, tours and general activities spanning 80 cities across Asia.
+Unlike regular travel startups, Klook doesn’t manage flight or hotel bookings, it looks after the rest.
+It was founded in September 2014 as means to help the increasing number of Asia-to-Asia travelers find activities and things to do while they are overseas.
+The company said that today its service includes details of over 10,000 attractions, tours and general activities spanning 80 cities across Asia.
 It also gave out some pertinent business data for the first time.
 Last year, Klook helped users book five million trips — it clarified that the figure refers to two-way trips.
 We did ask about revenue and other financial details, but for now the company isn’t revealing those.

 Operationally, Klook’s team has expanded to reach 200 staff while it has eight offices across Asia.
 Those local teams work with attraction and tour operators to source activities directly, thereby avoiding the hefty premium of booking through an agent to offer users a competitive price.
 It has also recently introduced services — such as local transfer options and WiFi device rental — that let users pick up travel essentials from inside the app.
-Klook co-founder and COO Eric Gnock Fah told TechCrunch in an interview that it would soon add options for restaurants, shopping and more.
+Klook co-founder and COO Eric Gnock Fah told TechCrunch in an interview that it would soon add options for restaurants, wellness, shopping and more.

 “We’re moving towards being an in-destination service platform,” he said.